sunny2601/spree-split-payments-1/README.md

 Integration
 -----------
+This is not in use as this is implemented for Instrument.

 The extension needs a way to find out the maximum amount that can be made via a payment method.
 To do so it sends a message to the user object as:

 ```ruby